Mitch Garver Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.15).
+- The Marlins have a 4.20 team ERA that ranks 16th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.